 The saying "You are what you eat" is from a technical standpoint quite true.
 Our bodies are made up of the things that we eat, and this is a major reason for the great interest in food and the burgeoning food movement.
-Many people have correlated processed foods, adulterated foods, genetically modified foods, and foods that have carcinogens and negative to their own personal well being.
+Many people have correlated processed foods, adulterated foods, genetically modified foods, and foods that have carcinogens as negative to their own personal well being.
 Those who are attentive to these facts have begun to source better quality, more natural, organic, local and other types of foods that perhaps their great-grandparents ate with the understanding that there is an inherent value in simple, natural healthy food.

 The only problem with this move towards healthier food is that even though one may be able to buy a bag of organic carrots, or a local fresh tomato, the actual nutrient levels in these crops vary dramatically with farmer, season, and seed.
 Some organic carrots are sweet and flavorful and children will fight over them, and some organic carrots have a biter taste which leaves no one excited about eating them.
-Those flavor differences correlate very closely with nutritional differences, and getting to the heart of how good each individual crop is, is what we at the BFA are engaged in.
+Those flavor differences correlate very closely with nutritional differences, and getting to the heart of how good each individual crop is, is what we at the Bionutrient Food Association (BFA) are engaged in.
 The term that we have coined to attempt to get at this point is the Bionutrient.
 As in, what is the Bionutrient level of that carrot?

 Those carrots that have a delicious flavor have a much higher level of bionutrients than that bitter carrot, and those bionutrients are exactly what your body needs as it builds cells, regulates hormones and manages all of its system functions.